 Write about something good that happened to you today, but add a bear to it.

 Write about what you did on your last day off.
 Alternatively, you can write about what happened to you on your last day off.

 Write your name on a wall in your home.
 Imagine what the house will be worth once you finally get around to finishing that novel, son.

-Write your dating profile if you were intentionally trying to land the ugliest person you possibly could.
+Write your dating profile as if you were intentionally trying to land the ugliest person you possibly could.
 On the inside.
-Ugly on the inside.
+Ugliest person.
+On the inside.

 Joe died.
 Where were you last Saturday at 5pm?